zetxek/zetxek/ManagerREADME.md

 1. I prefer to be approached by chat or a private message before getting me into a call I am not aware of - so I can prepare for that (both mentally as setting the context, and as to have the right facts).

 2. If you make a mistake, I expect transparency on why that happened, so I can help you in the best way I can.
-Do not hide facts you know from me.
+Do not hide facts you know from me - when all cards are on the table, I'm your ally.

 3. If you invite me to a meeting, you will have prepared it by briefing me for it and explaining me the purpose of it.